mobjam/BTC/README.md

 # How to send BTC from cold storage wallet using Tails and Electrum

-1) Open the watch-only cold wallet in Electrum on Windows (ONLINE)
+1) Open the watch-only cold wallet in Electrum on Windows/Mac (ONLINE)

 2) Enter the details of the send transaction, click 'Pay'